tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 If You're asking yourself what the big deal is about designing with a system, the folks at Tailwind have written about it in their book 'Refactoring UI' (better read than the title, I promise).
 Also see the resource section for more introductions / one or two Utopia posts / posts on the creators' blogs

-### The problem of onboarding

-/hmm..
-DISCLAIMER: I hope it shines through that I'm coming from a place of appreciation.
-What motivates me, is that I want to lower the barrier into Utopia, cuz I think it's a cool thing.
-Any criticism is meant constructively <3.

-As with all big/conceptual/hybrid things like frameworks or systems or note-taking software, giving newcomers an easy way in can pose a pretty big challenge.

-And even though Utopia uses such an orderly mathematical approach, it seems to me like this sprawling, messy thing.
-It's a frontend approach that consciously grew out of a design philosophy AND a whole tooling _ecosystem_ to help bring these ideas into reality.
-I mean, where do You start with beginners?-- You can't just jump into generating Utopian systems -- it won't make sense without understanding the underlying approach (I have that on good authority, akhem). _Just_ talking about theory would miss the point -- you want people to actually use this thing.
-But giving specific instruction can be dangerous -- it can make it seem like a method, which it isn't.

-This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give basic how-to instructions.
-Because they're experiences designers and they know things lose they're purpose if they're simplified in this form.
-Designing is a messy business.
-Let's keep it that way.

-/mmmm...
-But maybe this attempt can at least can spark some discussion about how we treat beginners in tech and design.

-The Utopia ecosystem, as I see it at the time of writing, is made up of a set of tools (the website, the plugins) and a set of introductory resources (blog posts, videos, a Figma file), and everything is interlinked.
-It's kind of like that rhizome thing I've heard smart people talk about.

-![An image of a rhizome]

-It's beautiful, but it can take time to find your way around that.
-You can start with one of the Intros(xxx intro to utopia), but then what do You do?
-Experienced designers / coders might not see this as a problem, but for me, this took significant time to figure out.
-(Is finding a workflow what they call 'design practice'?)

-So this text aims to fill this gap: let you see what one person did with Utopia after learning the basics.

-### My confusion

-/alt titles
-onboarding rant

-It took me a while to wrap my head around Utopia.
-Meaning that I sat confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
-Then I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

-I don't necessarily find the concept super hard (especially once I got it, hehe), but it was a mystery for me how to actually use this system -- where do I start?
-What's `font size` stand for in the Utopia UI?
-Ok, it spit out some CSS, but can I design with this in Figma (without it being super cumbersome)?

-In the end I found a way (I think, fingers crossed 🤞🏼).
-But it was by grasping on to straws -- part of [a workflow laid in a blog post](https://utopia.fyi/blog/designing-a-utopian-layout-grid/), a plugin found on Figma, another blog showing how to implement it with Tailwind(xxx).
-I would have loved a little something a little more comprehensive, more hands-on, bringing it all together.
-That's my story.

-But who knows -- maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
-I bet that's the driving force behind at least half of the tutorial industry.
-I'm gonna show them how to be welcoming to beginners.
-Gonna show them all.

-### My story

-NOTE
-A section to frame and waffle

-/design is messy, let's acknowledge
-Some if not all of the steps are just me following this [kind-of-guide from the Utopia blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
-It was an especially exciting read for me because it acknowledges that designing is a messy process.
-Second guessing your desicions is part of it, even for experienced designers.
-I love it when I hear competent people, in whatever field, talk from that place where it becomes clear that competency is a fragile concept.
-We're all winging it, making mistakes and then trying to do better mistakes.

-### Who is writing this?

-I build websites and write tutorials.
-[Hire me!](xxx)

-I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people the same frustrations.

-While working on this very site I ran down the rabbit hole of how to make text responsive.
-I found utopia, I think through [Kevin Powell], and it looked fun enough to try.
-And by fun I mean it scratched that consistency itch that makes me want to look at my CSS and see only 8 values in total.

 ## Outro

 Hope you enjoyed, learned, or killed some time!